adevinta/spark-android/spark/src/main/kotlin/com/adevinta/spark/components/icontogglebuttons/IconToggleButtons.md

 #### IconToggleButtonGhost

-Ghost icon toggl buttons are used for the lowest priority actions, especially when presenting multiple options.
+Ghost icon toggle buttons are used for the lowest priority actions, especially when presenting multiple options.

 Ghost icon toggl buttons can be placed on a variety of backgrounds.
 Until the button is interacted with, its container isn’t visible.